AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 `mkdir` on UNIXs) and so makes the installation process easier on all supported platforms.

-After building a project it is often needed to install the project to make it accessible to other projects.
+After building a project it is often necessary to install the project to make it accessible to other projects.
 GPRinstall installs only what is necessary and nothing more.
-That is for a library projects the library itself is installed with the corresponding ALI files for Ada sources.
-But the object code is not installed as not needed.
-Also if the Ada specs are installed the bodies are not as not needed in most cases.
+That is, for a library project the library itself is installed with the corresponding ALI files for Ada sources, but the object code is not installed as it not needed.
+Also if the Ada specs are installed the bodies are not, because they are not needed in most cases.
 The cases where the bodies are required (if the spec has inline routines or is a generic) are properly detected by GPRinstall.

 Furthermore, we can note that GPRinstall handles the pre-processed